Jeff Austin (tennis)

-William Jeffrey Austin (born July 5, 1951) is a former professional tennis player from the United States.
+William Jeffrey Austin (born July 5, 1951) is an American former professional tennis player.

 Tennis career

 Austin, an All-American on four occasions, played tennis for the UCLA Bruins and was a member of their 1970 and 1971 NCAA Championship winning teams.

-He made the third round at the 1973 Wimbledon Championships, where he lost to Szabolcs Baranyi, despite winning the first two sets.
+Austin made the third round at the 1973 Wimbledon Championships, where he lost to Szabolcs Baranyi, despite winning the first two sets.

+In 1971, he defeated Zan Guerry and William Brown to reach the round of 16 at the Cincinnati Open, in his first of five appearances in Cincinnati.

 In 1973, he won both the singles and doubles titles at the Aptos Open.
 In 1974, Austin, along with his sister Pam, was a member of the World Team Tennis champion Denver Racquets.

 Personal life

 Austin's sister is two-time US Open champion Tracy Austin and he is also the brother of Doug, John and Pam Austin, all tennis players.

 He married fitness instructor Denise Katnich on April 30, 1983.
 They have two daughters.

 Career after tennis

 Austin now works as a sports agent.
 He is head of the basketball division at the Octagon.